 There are so many dining options in Niagara Falls that it’s hard to narrow it down to just a few favorite choices.
 I have chosen the two that are a big hit with the kids, as well as adults.

 Flying Saucer Drive In

-We find the food quality is consistently acceptable, albeit it a little pricey, with a large selection of menu choices including appetizers, salads and various entrees.
-Of course, there’s also a kids menu.
-We mostly go here for the novelty for the kids.
+We find the food quality is consistently acceptable, albeit it’s a little pricey, with a large selection of menu choices including appetizers, salads, and various entrees.
+Of course, there’s also a kids’ menu.

-Where to stay in Niagara Falls: family friendly accommodation
+Where to stay in Niagara Falls, ON: family-friendly accommodation

 The Skyline Hotel